 FOR MORE PHOTOS OF GE DTO SERIES EQUIPMENT, CLICK HERE

 AC Spark Plug Division also manufactured a UHF aircraft telephone at the same time called the "Skyphone," presumably quite similar to the AChieverphone internally, but in a aircraft "ATR" package as shown below.
 Control head details are unknown.
 Models were at least the CAT-2 and CAT-3.

 During this period, ITT, presumably via its ITT-Kellogg division near Chicago, made a number of MTS mobile phones which emulated Motorola products in features and components.
 Production of these mobile telephones appears to have stopped by 1964 at the latest, and few have survived.
 Some of the various models were prefixed KH-.
-They are believed to have all been manual, vacuum tube models using Secode manufactured internal selectors, with the final model/s featuring a duplexer (but still MTS.
+They are believed to have all been manual, vacuum tube models using Secode manufactured internal selectors, with the final model/s featuring a duplexer, but still MTS.
 There are examples of the Cinderella head marked "Duplex" and "Dial," suggesting some were made for the "Dial" radio telephone system which pre-dated IMTS.
 The radio package resembled a Motorola "T-Power" transistor-powered mobile, and contained a maximum of five channels.
 Rear seat extension accessories are believed to have been available for limousines.
-The control heads used components of the "Princess" style home telephone, and the model was referred to as the "Cinderella."
+The control heads used components of the "Princess" style home telephone, and the model was referred to as the "Cinderella" as shown below.

 Note that despite having a dial, this phone was not IMTS.
-The dial was either non-functional or possibly used in a Secode style MTS signaling system.
+The dial was either non-functional or used in a Secode "Dial" MTS signaling system.
 Anyone owning such a mobile telephone is encouraged to shed light on this.
 The five lamps represent the channels and there is a stepper relay which steps through the channels via a pushbutton on the top rear of the control head.